makratofil/crc-hawaii-tags/README.md

 Script that fits a switching state-space model using the *bsam* package (created by Dave Anderson).

 ## dive_pseudotracks.R
-Script that uses positional data to assign locations to behavior (dive) data based on time, bearings, etc.
+Script that uses positional data to assign locations to behavior (dive) data based on time, bearings, etc. and then populates with geospatial variables.

 ## moveVis.R
 General script for making animations of animal trajectories.